Request Assistance

 Challenges and Areas for Program Improvement and Growth

 The frontline social workers generally have a manageable caseload of approximately 15 to 16 families, but providing a listening ear and helping the families exit the program can be challenging and time-consuming.
-Using the new 2023 federal funding, PHG is piloting a short-term case management program for grandparents who have graduated from the program and still need some assistance; this pilot is also supporting the social workers, who previously spent time responding to former clients needing support.
+Using federal funding received in 2023, PHG piloted a short-term case management program for grandparents who have graduated from the program and still need some assistance; this program is also supports the social workers, who previously spent time responding to former clients needing support.
 Compassion fatigue can inevitably result when a program’s staff is caring and committed, and PHG’s contract with a counselor also alleviated some of the burden on its social workers.

 Stakeholders universally praised the program and would like to see the program grow, serve more grandparents, and offer more respite care to the grandparents.